 One of the main differences between affiliate marketing and referral marketing is the source of the promotion.
 Affiliate marketing uses third-party brand advocates, or affiliates, to promote the business for a flat fee or commission. whereas, referral marketing relies on the existing relationships between a business and its customers.
 It rewards customers for referring their friends and family to the business.

 Is Affiliate Marketing The Same As Referral Marketing?

 No, affiliate marketing is not the same as referral marketing.
 Though both marketing strategies involve promoting products to potential customers in exchange for commissions, there are differences between the two.
 Affiliate marketing involves promoting products to a wider audience, while, referral marketing involves recommending products to people you know personally.

-Is Referral Program The Same As Affiliate Program?
+Is a Referral Program The Same As an Affiliate Program?